Lelp27/HT-technique-synbio/README.md

 ## Thesis Data

 The Text, Figures, Raw data, more detailed method of thesis.
-(High-throughput part characterization for synthetic biology based genetic circuit design)
+"High-throughput part characterization for synthetic biology based genetic circuit design"

 ## Extra Data

-The extra Data I did in master course.
-It could not be included in the thesis.
+The extra Data could not be included in the thesis.

 ## Additional Repository

 **Docker** : The Docker container for ONT read analyse.
 **Colony_characterization** : Whole Data describe in thesis chapter I, JMB paper.
-**OT2** : The protocols of automated liquid handler (OT2) I made.
+**DNAssembler** : The protocols of automated liquid handler (OT2) for DNA assembly.